Mario (American singer): Early life and education

-Barrett was born on August 27, 1986, to his mother Shawntia Hardaway and father Derryl Barrett Sr., a singer in a gospel group called Reformation.
+Mario Dewar Barrett was born on August 27, 1986, in Baltimore, Maryland, to his mother Shawntia Hardaway and father Derryl Barrett Sr., a singer in a gospel group called Reformation.
 He also has a half-brother Derryl "D.J."
 Barrett Jr., who is a professional drummer.
 He grew up in west Baltimore and other working-class neighborhoods in Baltimore County, Maryland.
 He lived with his grandmother, who raised him while his single mother struggled with drug addiction.
 At the age of four, Mario proclaimed that he wanted to become a singer.
 In support of his dream, his mother bought him a karaoke machine.
 Mario joined a musical group in Milford Mill Academy with the oldest son of comedian Mo'Nique and best friend Jaye Brebnor and also his younger god sister Chea Tyler.
 Barrett learned to play the piano and used that skill as the basis for his melodies and songs.
 He was discovered at age eleven and signed by producer Troy Patterson, after singing "I'll Make Love to You" at a Coppin State College talent show.
 Mario attended Milford Mill Academy up until the tenth grade where he was inspired by his music teacher, during his early teen years, and was offered a record deal at the age of fourteen, signing with Clive Davis' J Records.
 His musical influences include Stevie Wonder, Marvin Gaye, Sam Cooke, Nat King Cole, Brian McKnight, Boyz II Men, Michael Jackson, Usher, and Joe.
 His first introduction to the music industry was the Dr. Dolittle 2 movie soundtrack in 2001.
 He sang a cover of the Stevie Wonder song "You and I" at Clive's Grammy party in 2002, and began recording an album.

 Music career

 2001–2003: Mario

 In July 2001, Mario began recording his major-label debut album, titled Mario, which was nearly a year before the official release in March 2002.
-The album's lead single "Just a Friend 2002", which was a cover of Biz Markie's song, was a success, peaking at number one on the charts.
+The album's lead single "Just a Friend 2002", which was a cover of Biz Markie's song, was a success, peaking at number four on the Billboard Hot 100.
 Follow-up singles were "Braid My Hair" and "C'mon".
 He was the opening act on the Scream Tour 3, which featured headliners such as B2K, Marques Houston, Nick Cannon, Jhené Aiko and AJA.
 As of 2006, his debut album has sold over 700,000 copies.
 During this period, he became a draw in the teen market.